 - Next, I will write up the discussed design idea and send you a quote which we will discuss.
 If accepted we move forward, if not we discuss other options.

 - After the quote is accepted a deposit is required as specified in the quote at which point work will begin.

 - I will let you know everything I need from you in detail.
 As you work on supplying me with needed content I will start with the technical side.
 Getting the framework for the design and features setup.

 Deposits And Payments

 After we meet or discuss in detail what you want we give you a set flat price.
 That will never change unless you decide to alter what you want, into something much more complicated.
-We have 20 years’ experience and we will confident that we can quote accurate prices for the level of work.
+We have 20 years experience and we are confident that we can quote accurate prices for the level of work.

-We take all our payments thought Stripe.com one of the largest and most integrated payment systems.
+We take all our payments through Stripe.com one of the largest and most integrated payment systems.
 If you are looking to take online payments, check them out!

 What Happens After The Site Is Completed?

-After the site is finished you have the choice to acquire our services thought a 6/mo or 12/mo service plan.
-That gives you 24/7 (literally) access to someone to help you with your web site and online needs.
+After the site is finished you have the choice to acquire our services through a 6/mo or 12/mo service plan.
+That gives you 24/7 (literally) access to someone to help you with your website and online needs.